How to Secure a Leaning Mirror to a Wall

 Last week, I shared my new jewelry setup.
 I got rid of my mirrored jewelry cabinet and instead swapped it out for a sleek jewelry drawer.
 I love the new setup and I was really excited because it left me with more space in our bedroom…space for a leaning mirror.

 I’ve always wanted a full-length mirror in our bedroom because there is no place in our home to get a full look at your outfit from head to toe.
 My jewelry cabinet gave you a glimpse of your hips down, and the mirror in the bathroom got the hips up…so I had to envision how outfits looked together all at once.

-Now, I have my own full-length leaning mirror (from CB2, but no longer sold) in our bedroom and I couldn’t be more excited about it!
+Now, I have my own full-length leaning mirror (from CB2, but no longer sold.
+This mirror looks so similar though!) in our bedroom and I couldn’t be more excited about it!
 You’ll recognize this mirror as the same one that I used in the design of my brother’s master bedroom.
 Everyone went gaga over this mirror and I can see why.
 The sleek black, the hint of brass, the size…all absolute perfection.

 But here’s the best part.
 When Ryan and Sarah had the mirror shipped from CB2, the company accidentally sent them two mirrors!
 After calling to tell the company, they told them to just keep it instead of shipping it back.
 What a score!
 Since they obviously didn’t need two of the exact same mirror in their home, I asked if I could have the extra one for our space.
 They happily let me have it.

 Here are a few other floor mirrors I considered…